 Speaking of, the homemade pastas are all worthy of your time and stomach real estate, from the spaghetti bolognese to a guanciale-studded carbonara that’s easily one of the best we’ve ever had.
 The farinata is another of our favorite things here—it’s a grilled chickpea flatbread served with cold tomato confit, olive oil, and spreadable cheese that tastes like burrata and sunshine.
 For dessert, their affogatos make us sad we can’t always drop a casual scoop of D’Ambrosio gelato in our morning coffee.
 Or can we?

-The only drawback?
-Just like your buddy who always means well, some of the dishes occasionally need a little more thought.
-The spaghetti would sometimes benefit from hopping out of the boiling water one minute sooner, the caesar salad could use a little salt and cracked black pepper, and the creamy, bacon-y bucatini alla gricia has to be eaten at warp speed to avoid the fat separating from the rest of the sauce.
-That said, it tastes insanely good, and you’re probably going to want to do so anyway.
+The only drawback is, just like your buddy who always means well, some of the dishes occasionally need adjustments.
+The spaghetti in the bolognese is typically overcooked, the caesar salad could use less cheese and more black pepper, and when it’s on the menu, the creamy, bacony bucatini alla gricia has to be consumed at warp speed to avoid the fat separating from the rest of the sauce.
+That said, it tastes so good that you’re probably going to want to eat it quickly anyway.

-Good lord.
+Yes, please.
 This is just pistachio gelato, a shot of espresso, and some biscotti, but the simple coffee-soaked cookie and gelato in the same bite is what you want for dessert.